rhysbrooks1/CS321-002-s25-team-09/README.md

 - `<top-frequency>` is the most frequently occurring keys within a BTree type.
 Gets either the top `10`,`25`, or `50` values.
 Note that the BTree type: `accepted-ip` does not have enough values for `50` top values (i.e., total unique values for `accepted-ip` is `42`).
 For `SSHSearchBTree`, the top-frequency is an optional argument.
-If it is not specified, then we simply retunr the search for all keys in the `<query-file>`.
+If it is not specified, then we simply return the search for all keys in the `<query-file>`.
 Otherwise, we return the search for the top `<top-frequency>` keys among the ones specified in the `<query-file>`.